redsquirrelstudio/redsquirrelstudio/README.md

 ### Hi there, I'm Lewis
-Based in Bournemouth, I build lightning fast applications and websites for clients of many walks of life.
+Based in Poole, I build lightning fast applications and websites for clients of many walks of life.
 I'm at my happiest learning new technologies and applying them to create useful solutions to everyday hassles.

 I started programming when I was 11 years old and have loved it ever since: starting with general purpose traditional languages like Python and C# and later going on to specialise in web languages so I could create a whole range of applications.